Natálie Puškinová: Miss Earth 2025

-Advocacy
+Media and environmental activism

 As a certified scuba diver, Puškinová advocates protecting and conserving the ocean.
 She also aims to reduce food waste and its environmental impacts through her "from plate to planet" initiative.
 Additionally, Puškinová is pursuing youth environmental action with her mini academy.
 The youth-led European Solidarity Corps program offers workshops to inspire sustainable living through awareness, empathy, and action among young people.

+In her capacity as Miss Earth, she visited Thailand, Belgium, Vietnam, Great Britain, Chile, United States, Dominican Republic, her hometown in the Czech Republic, and The Philippines.